 Mt.
 San Antonio College has long distinguished itself as an institution committed to excellence and student success through its programs and services.
-The aim of the Outcomes Committee (OC) is to create a plan that will strengthen curricula and instructional pedagogies by encouraging faculty to use the outcomes assessment process to improve teaching and learning through regular evaluation and collegial review by faculty practitioners.
-Implementing formal assessment strategies will help foster a collaborative, dynamic, and iterative process that engages faculty, students, and personnel by improving curricula, pedagogy, and assessment of student progress.
+The aim of the Outcomes Committee (OC) is to maintain a plan that will strengthen curricula and instructional pedagogies by encouraging faculty to use the outcomes assessment process to improve teaching and learning through regular evaluation and collegial review by faculty practitioners.
+Modifications to the plan include: